paultopia/experimental-cryogen/resources/templates/md/posts/text-encoding-browser.md

 and the en-dashes come out looking right in the REPL.

-3. When I try to open the file as windows-1252, Python3 throws a `UnicodeDecodeError` error, and when I try to open it as latin-1 (the other obvious suspect) it doesn't throw, but it does mojibake at me.
+**Third:** When I try to open the file as windows-1252, Python3 throws a `UnicodeDecodeError` error, and when I try to open it as latin-1 (the other obvious suspect) it doesn't throw, but it does mojibake at me.

 These three pieces of evidence seem to very strongly suggest that I've successfully coerced the encodings in the Blob for download.
 So: YAY!!
 Take that, obsolete Microsoft encodings!